 Where does your managed IT services partner fall into this matrix?
 Should you look for the absolute cheapest deal around, or is choosing bargain managed IT support something that could cause deep problems in the long run?

 Here at Blue Ridge Technology, we believe the right answer is to take a holistic approach to managed IT support.
 Often, the best deals aren’t really the best: they don’t lead to the kinds of outcomes you want for your organization.
 Underpayment for IT support leads to underwhelming service that may just take your business under in the process.

 This isn’t just a vague concern, either.
-Skimping on IT support leads to real dangers for your business.
+Skimping on IT local desktop support leads to real dangers for your business.
 Let’s look at a few of those together.